Random matrix statistics and safety rest areas on interstates in the United States: The Kolmogorov-Smirnov test

-denotes the standard KS distance (i.e., the $\ell^\infty$-distance between the cumulative distribution function (CDF) for each of the empirical and theoretical models) between $\tau$ and $\rho(s;u)$ and $\#\mathcal S$ returns the cardinality of the set $\mathcal S$.
-Standard cut-offs for statistical significance tests for $c(\alpha)$ are the values $1.628, 1.358, 1.224$, which correspond to $\alpha = 0.01,0.05,0.1$, respectively, and align with standard levels of low, moderate, and high statistical significance measurements to reject the null hypothesis that the distributions differ \cite{Kolmogorov,Smirnov}.
-We will also compute the best-fit interpolation parameter
+denotes the standard KS distance (i.e., the $\ell^\infty$-distance between the {CDF} for each of the empirical and theoretical models) between the consecutive level spacings $\tau$ and $\rho(s;u)$ ($\#\mathcal S$ returns the cardinality of the set $\mathcal S$). {Both compared integrals used in \eqref{eq:KS} match the (non-asymptotic) consecutive level spacing and limiting distribution $P(s) = \rho(s;u)$ found in \eqref{eq: limiting dist} when using the particular test function $h(s) = \mathbf 1_{[0,t)}(s)$.} Standard cut-offs for statistical significance tests for $c(\alpha)$ are the values $1.628, 1.358, 1.224$, which correspond to $\alpha = 0.01,0.05,0.1$, respectively, and align with standard levels of \textit{low}, \textit{moderate}, and \textit{high} statistical significance measurements to reject the null hypothesis that the distributions differ \cite{Kolmogorov,Smirnov}.